A filtered generalization of the Chekanov-Eliashberg algebra: Boundary words and their moduli spaces

 \subsection{Operators $\mu_{\boundaryWordThicc}$}

 Let $\orbitVS^{\pm}$ be the vector spaces of words associated to the $\LegUpDown$ as described in the introduction.
-We will now formally define the operators sketched in the introduction.
-To do so we'll need a more general notion which we'll call \emph{full inscription} requiring consideration of multiple boundary words simultaneously.
-This is necessary to define cobordism maps and will help us to track markers needed to define $\partial$.
+We will now formally define the operators sketched there.
+To do so we'll need a modified notion of inscription which we'll call \emph{full inscription} requiring consideration of multiple boundary words simultaneously.
+This is necessary to define cobordism maps and will help us to track markers needed to define our differential $\partial$.